A young woman closely inspects a 3D-printed model of a product prototype she is working on.

-A prototype is a functional, not final version of a product or service that businesses can use for testing, to solicit feedback, and to introduce to investors before officially launching to a wider market.
+A prototype is a functional, not final, version of a product or service that businesses can use for testing, to solicit feedback, and to introduce to investors before officially launching to a wider market.
 Prototypes are used to determine whether a design will work and to make any necessary adjustments before spending your valuable budget on mass production.

 Considerations before getting started

 The approach you take to creating a prototype depends on certain conditions.
-There are many ways to create a prototype, from working with a third-party design firm to using Play-Doh yourself to give someone an impression of your idea.
+There are many ways to create a prototype, from working with a third-party design firm to using Play-Doh to give someone an impression of your idea.
 Before you get started, think through these questions:

 • Who is the audience for your prototype?
 Investors want to see a close-to-perfect model of your product or at least one that illustrates your ultimate goal.
-But, if you’re simply soliciting feedback from friends, mentors and coworkers, you can keep it simple.
+But if you're simply soliciting feedback from friends, mentors, and co-workers, you can keep it simple.

 • Where are you in the design process?
 It's not worth creating a close-to-perfect prototype if you think there will be many adjustments to the design.
 Wait until after you've collected feedback from various sources to develop an advanced prototype.